Newcomers' Guide to Sidmouth FolkWeek (Sidmouth Folk Festival) - FAQs & answers.

 As a general rule you could not camp on the official campsite unless you had a season ticket or event tickets for the day(s) in question - but you were allowed to do so if you joined the Festival Supporters Club prior to the week of the festival - this 'concession' was an anachronism and in 2011 and subsequently was replaced by an appropriately named "Campsite Passport".
 This became the most cost effective route for people wanting to camp on the official campsite but not buy any (or many) season or other event tickets.

 It is often claimed that Sidmouth is expensive - but it lasts a full week so is inevitably more expensive than many 'long weekend' festivals.

 In 2010, the cost of a FULL season ticket (season + Ham concert season) was around £200 for the week.
+It was more like £350 in 2019.
 Many people staying in hotels say that the total cost for FolkWeek may be £700 to £1000 as a single person.
 For 2011, the ticket prices were given here.
-These are little changed into 2012/2013.
+These were little changed into 2012/2013.
 Many festivals have tried to keep costs down in an effort to limit the fall in numbers of people attending - as a result artists and bands are being persuaded to work for (effectively) less and less money (or 'peanuts' as a couple of bands have told me!).

-My own view is that the cost of the basic season tickets should be reduced by stripping out the cost of the expensive and under-utilised Bulverton marquee: this is discussed here.
+My own view up to 2013 was that the cost of the basic season tickets should be reduced by stripping out the cost of the expensive and under-utilised Bulverton marquee: this is discussed here.
 In the event, in 2011/12 the organisers adopted quite the opposite approach - offering a new ALL-IN-ONE ticket valid for entry to ALL events - including Bulverton and Ham evening concerts.